 Las Vegas, Nevada

-For one, right near by you’ve got the beautiful Red Rock Canyon area where you can hike or climb, then you’ve got Lake Mead to the east, and you can even go skiing just to the north at Mount Charleston… How’s that for variety?
+For one, right nearby you’ve got the beautiful Red Rock Canyon area where you can hike or climb, then you’ve got Lake Mead to the east, and you can even go skiing just to the north at Mount Charleston… How’s that for a variety?

 Even further afield you can easily visit Death Valley, the Grand Canyon, or Zion National Park, just to name a few.
 It’s an awesome basecamp for winter adventures.

-Nearby you’ve got towering white mountains where you can go snowhoeing in a ghost town like Ironton, or you’ve got world class skiing destinations like Telluride and Silverton.
+Nearby you’ve got towering white mountains where you can go snowshoeing in a ghost town like Ironton, or you’ve got world-class skiing destinations like Telluride and Silverton.

 The town of Ouray itself is small, but there are plenty of great restaurants, bars, and good coffee to be had.
 And you can pass the evenings hanging out in the awesome hot springs as the snow falls around you.